-The Foundation’s focus areas within the energy industry are energy use and production as well as clean energy solutions for traffic.
+The Foundation’s focus areas within the energy industry are energy use and production as well as clean energy solutions for traffic and especially novel solutions for bioeconomy and circular economy and energy sector’s ITC.
 More detailed focus areas are set out in the following section.
 Please familiarize yourself with them before you fill out an application.

 The Foundation’s Board of Directors makes the decision on the scholarships every year in June.
 The awardees will be personally informed after the decisions are made.
 Information about the decisions is sent to the awardees through the electronic application system and by e-mail, no later than the end of June.
 Information about ungranted scholarships will also be sent through the electronic application system.